Maha Thammaracha (king of Ayutthaya)

-A Sukhothai noble
+Sukhothai noble

-Though the Kingdom of Sukhothai had come under personal union with Ayutthaya since 1448, the royal clan of Sukhothai still held power in their base Phitsanulok and constitutes as one of four political clans of 16th century Ayutthaya (Supannabhum, Uthong, Sukhothai, and Sri Thamnakorn).
-Chairacha, however, tried to reduce the power of Sukhothai nobles.
-He ceased to appoint the Uparaja the King of Sukhothai and called the Sukhothai nobles to Ayutthaya to dissolve their base of power at Phitsanulok.
+Before his ascension to the throne, Maha Thammaracha was known as Khun Phirenthorathep or "Okya Phitsanulok" (ออกญาพิษณุโลก, okya being a high-ranking noble title conferred by the king).
+He descended from the Phra Ruang dynasty of the former Sukhothai Kingdom, which had been conquered by the Ayutthaya Kingdom in 1438.
+It was however not simply annexed, but its area—now known as the "northern cities" (Mueang Nuea)—continued to be ruled by local aristocrats under Ayutthayan overlordship within the "mandala" model.
+During the reign of Borommatrailokkanat (1448–1488) however, the power of Sukhothai lords was reduced.
+Phitsanulok, then the most important of the "northern cities", was subsequently ruled by Uparajas (viceroys), the designated heirs to the throne of Ayutthaya.
+King Chairachathirat (1534–1546), who before his ascension to the throne of Ayutthaya had resided as Uparaja in Phitsanulok, centralised the administration even further, abolishing the quasi-autonomous rule of Uparajas and summoning members of the old Sukhothai nobility to serve at his court in Ayutthaya.

-Khun Phirenthorathep was one of the Sukhothai nobles brought to the court of Ayutthaya by Chairacha.
-In 1548, the kingdom fell under the governance of Worawongsathirat and Si Suda Chan of the Uthong clan.
+Khun Phirenthorathep was one of the Sukhothai nobles brought to the court of Ayutthaya by Chairachathirat, who appointed him as head of the royal guard.
+In 1548, the kingdom fell under the governance of Worawongsathirat and Chairachathirat's widow Si Sudachan of the Uthong dynasty.
+Since the establishment of the kingdom of Ayutthaya, the Uthong (also known as "Lavo-Ayutthaya") dynasty and the Suphannaphum dynasty (to which King Chairachathirat belonged) had competed for power and fought over the throne.
 The Uthong clan rose to power at the expense of other clans.
-Khun Phirenthorathep then sought alliance with Sri Thamnakorn clan led by Khun Inthrawongse and staged a coup against Worawongsathirat and Si Suda Chan in 1548, restoring the throne to Suphannaphum dynasty, namely King Maha Chakkraphat.
+Khun Phirenthorathep then sought alliance with Sri Thamnakorn clan led by Khun Inthrawongse and staged a coup against Worawongsathirat and Si Sudachan in 1548, restoring the throne to Suphannaphum dynasty, namely King Maha Chakkraphat.

 In gratitude for putting him on the throne, Maha Chakkraphat made Khun Phirenthorathep ruler of Phitsanulok and conferred him the semiroyal title of Maha Thammaracha.
 This was in line with the reigning name of Sukhothai kings in the 14th century.
 Maha Thammaracha enjoyed a great power and may be referred to as a viceroy of the northern provinces.
 He married Maha Chakkraphat's daughter, Sawatdirat (later Queen Wisutkasat).